First published on this website in January 2002 and last updated in October 2019

 Here is the link to this item: TN8 - Major decisions - a new approach.pdf

-These notes have been updated in October 2017 with minor amendments throughout the text.
+These notes have been updated in October 2019 with some additions to the text.